seven1m/bible_parser/README.md

 ## Use

-You can get the a bible in XML format [here](https://github.com/seven1m/open-bibles).
+You can get a bible version in XML format [here](https://github.com/seven1m/open-bibles).

 ```ruby
 require 'bible_parser'